deusExMac/WebScraper/README.md

               -----data

 Each rule in a exr file is responsible for extracting only one specific kind of data  (e.g. title, links, div content, specific html elements etc) from a downloaded page, if the rule specific conditions hold.
 Each rule returns all the extracted data as strings.
+Every extraction process applied on downloaded pages needs to be considered and expressed as a rule in the exr file.
+Even the extraction of links, when WebScraper crawls a site, must be expressed as a specific rule in the exr file with the very specific name ```getLinks``` (this is because this rule are handled  differently by WebScraper)

-Rule may return only one string value as the result of the extraction process, return a list of string values or a list of objects.
+in this case This holds also for rules that extract links that need to be followed  Rule may return only one string value as the result of the extraction process, return a list of string values or a list of objects.
 If a rule is not applied the rule returns an empty string.

 Each rule in an .exr file specifies the conditions the page must meet in order to apply the rules, the data to extract, the conditions the extracted data must meet and how to return the extracted data.
 Such specfications are referred to as 'extraction rules' and  a set of extraction rules is called an extraction libraries.
 Extraction libraries are stored in .exr files in JSON format.
 All rules inside an .exr files are applied to each individual page downloaded from the Web, when rule-specific conditions are met.